 Happy 1 year Anniversary Brian and David!
 Carlingford, Ireland wedding

 Hi friends!
 Here is a fabulous love story for you!
 Brian and David, married one year ago in Carlingford, Ireland , August 25th, 2017.
-This wedding was crazy fun, and incredibly different, and yet remarkably the same.
+This wedding was a crazy fun sane sex wedding, and incredibly different, and yet remarkably the same.

 The yellow tie groom is Brian, his husband is David ( in the blue tie ) Brian was a dancer in the Las Vegas production of Lord of the Dance.
 Brian and I have a bestie friend in common, Rebecca.
 Rebecca also danced in Lord of the Dance.
 One day at the gym, Rebecca mentioned how happy she was for Brian, and that she was headed to Ireland that year for a wedding.
 She told me about Brian and David, and I asked her to send them my website.
 These two took me on, and I got to photograph my first destination wedding and dream wedding at the same time!
 Just look at these two… such happiness!